-- a.
-Budget Hearings.
-The City Council shall hold at least one public hearing on the proposed budget to allow for public input.
-Additional hearings may be scheduled as needed.
-Notice of the time and place of such hearings shall be published in accordance with applicable laws. - b.
-Amendment Before Adoption.
-After the public hearing, the City Council may adopt the budget with or without amendment.
-In amending the budget, it may add or increase programs or amounts and may delete or decrease any programs or amounts, except expenditures required by law or for debt service or for an estimated cash deficit, provided that no amendment to the budget shall increase the authorized expenditures to an amount greater than total estimated income. - c.
-Adoption.
+hearing, the City Council may adopt the budget with or without amendment.
+In amending the budget, it may add or increase programs or amounts and may delete or decrease any programs or amounts, except expenditures required by law or for debt service or for an estimated cash deficit, provided that no amendment to the budget shall increase the authorized expenditures to an amount greater than total estimated income.

+- Adoption.
 The City Council shall adopt the final budget on or before the 30th day of November of the fiscal year currently ending.
 If it fails to adopt the budget by this date, the budget proposed by the City Manager shall go into effect. - d.
 "Publish" defined.
-As used in this article, the term "publish" means to print in the contemporary means of information sharing, which includes, but is not limited to, one or more newspapers of general circulation in the City, and, if available, on the City's official web site.
+As used in this article, the term "publish" means to print in the contemporary means of information sharing, which includes, but is not limited to, one or more newspapers of general circulation in the City, and, if available, inon the City's official web site.

 Sec.
-5.05.
+45.05.
 Appropriation and Revenue Ordinances.